 Think about your motoring habits before deciding if contract hire is right for you.
 If you travel a lot, then your mileage will be high which will increase the car’s depreciation and therefore your monthly payments.
 If you have a flexible job and have to travel varied distances it can also be difficult to estimate your mileage – and if you exceed your mileage limit you’ll face additional charges.

 However, if you want to be able to budget with fixed monthly costs, like the idea of not having to sell the car on and want to drive a new vehicle every few years, then contract hire is ideal.
+If you want to get a great car cheap then you should consider our used car leasing.
+We offer cars which are 2-4 year old, from reputable suppliers at fantastic prices.

 It is also perfect for businesses as it allows them to update fleets regularly with the latest vehicles, avoid large down-payments and adjust fleet size based on staff numbers.